signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 As such, there are two hyperparameters to tune, called `committees` and `neighbors`. `committees` is the number of boosting iterations (*i.e.*, the number of different trees to train), and the functionality of `neighbors` is easily intuitively understandable as a more complex version of $k$-NN.

-* Evaluate the performance of Cubist on the wine quality dataset by setting `method="cubist"` and searching over `committees=seq(10, 30, 5)` and `neighbors=0:9`.
+* Evaluate the performance of Cubist on the wine quality dataset by setting `method="cubist"` and searching over `committees=seq(30, 50, 5)` and `neighbors=5:9`.

-Note that Cubist can only be used for *regression*, not for *classification*.
-Quinlan also developed the [C5.0 algorithm](https://cran.r-project.org/web/packages/C50/C50.pdf), which is for classification instead of regression.

 Stacking
 ========

-[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) is a technique in which multiple different learning algorithms are trained and then *combined* together into an ensemble.[^stack] The final 'stack' is very computationally expensive to compute, but usually performs better than any of the individual models used to create it.
+[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) is a technique in which multiple different learning algorithms are trained and then *combined* together into an *ensemble of models*.[^stack] The final 'stack' is very computationally expensive to compute but performs better than any of the individual models used in its creation.

-[^stack]: The canonical paper on stacking is [Stacked Generalization](http://machine-learning.martinsewell.com/ensembles/stacking/Wolpert1992.pdf) by Wolpert (1992).
+[^stack]: The canonical paper on stacking is Wolpert (1992), [Stacked Generalization](http://machine-learning.martinsewell.com/ensembles/stacking/Wolpert1992.pdf).

 Ensemble stacking using a `caret`-based interface is implemented in the [`caretEnsemble` package](https://cran.r-project.org/web/packages/caretEnsemble/index.html).
-We'll start off by illustrating how to combine (1) MARS, (2) K-Nearest Neighbors, and (3) regression trees into a stack.
+We'll start off by illustrating how to combine (1) MARS, (2) K-Nearest Neighbors, and (3) standard regression trees.

 We'll first have to specify which methods we're using and the control parameters: